-By January 31, the LEA must have completed its diligent search.
 Perform multiple internet searches - including for the county and municipalities - and tap district office personnel knowledge of the region by circulating an office email.
-Upload your search evidence to your MCAPS LEA Doc Library Intent-to-Participate folder for monitoring.
+Pdf prints of your google searches and email thread are evidence of your search.
+Upload your search evidence to your MCAPS LEA Doc Library Intent-to-Participate folder.
+This is now ready for monitoring.